 An assault at work may come from a coworker.
-Lawsuits in California for assaults by coworkers are not mentioned in the rule above.
+Lawsuits for assaults by coworkers are not mentioned in the rule above.
 In order for it to apply, the employer must have ratified the conduct of the employee.
 Ratification basically means that the employer authorized the action of their employee.13 It’s as if the employer did it themselves.14

 If the employer did not ratify the conduct, they are not responsible for the acts of an employee.
 Even though there is a concept called respondent superior, where an employer could be responsible for the acts of their employees, it does not apply here.
 Even if another employee intentionally attacks and injures another employee for no reason, the injured party/employee cannot sue the employer unless they can show the employer ratified it.15

 The employee in this situation can both file a workers’ compensation claim against the employer and sue the employee who assaulted them.16

 Where employees’ injuries are aggravated by employers’ fraudulent concealment of the existence of the injury and its connection with the employment.
 In such a case the employers’ liability shall be limited to those damages proximately caused by the aggravation.

 The burden of proof respecting apportionment of damages between the injury and any subsequent aggravation thereof is upon the employers’.17

 Employees may be exposed to certain conditions that the employer both knows about and hides from the employee.
 This generally applies to employees working with hazardous chemicals.
 An employer that knows an employee was exposed to a hazardous chemical and has contracted a disease should tell the employee.18 If not, the employer is basically committing fraud, meaning they are failing to disclose facts they have a duty to disclose.19 Because of this bad act, they can be sued by the employee in civil court.